sbabic/swupdate/doc/source/roadmap.rst

 Project's road-map
 =============================================

-swupdate's road-map
+SWUpdate's road-map
 ==================

 Main goal
 ---------

-First goal is to reach a quite big audience, making swupdate suitable for a large number of products.
+First goal is to reach a quite big audience, making SWUpdate suitable for a large number of products.
 This will help to build a community around the project itself.